blog-1

 FAQs:

-Which language is used to create macros in Excel?
+2. Which programming language is used to create macros in Excel?

-How do I edit a macro in Excel?
+3. How do you edit a macro in Excel?

 | Website by Marko & Brando